-Most lists you’ll see on why you should learn Spanish are geared towards younger people, telling them that they should learn Spanish because 300 million other people speak the language, or that learning Spanish will expand their career opportunities.
+Most lists you see on why you should learn Spanish are geared towards younger people, telling you that you should learn Spanish because 300 million other people speak the language, or that learning Spanish will expand your career opportunities.

-Assuming that you’re no longer seeking to climb the global corporate ladder, I felt driven to compose a new list, a list just for us over 50.
+Assuming that you’re no longer seeking to climb the global corporate ladder, I felt driven to compose a new list, a list just for those of us over 50.

-1 First and foremost, language learning is the best thing you can do for your brain, better than any brain game or brain exercise program including Luminosity (which in 2016 paid a $2 million for deceptive advertising).
+1 First and foremost, language learning is the best thing you can do for your brain.
+It’s better than any brain game or brain exercise program including Luminosity (which in 2016 paid a $2 million for deceptive advertising).

 Bi-lingual brains are even physically different.

 Many studies have shown that those who speak two or more languages have significantly better cognitive abilities compared to what would have been expected from baseline tests.
 See the studies provided by Brain Be Fit, a non-profit for a comprehensive list of cognitive functions and the studies that back up the claims.